-The proposed MS Clinical Herbal Medicine program is designed to prepare students to apply the principles, practices, and concepts in herbal medicine to the development and implementation of clinical strategies and real-world solutions.
+The proposed MS Herbal Product Design and Manufacture program is designed to prepare students to apply the principles, practices, and concepts in herbal medicine to the development and implementation of clinical strategies and real-world solutions.
 Students integrate scientific evidence with tradition and practical herbal experiences for integration into the contemporary healthcare environment.
-This program will be the only MS Clinical Herbal Medicine degree offered by a regionally accredited university.
-This 36-credit program will be offered primarily online with a single required four to five day intensive on-campus experience.
-Students will have the option to take some courses online or oncampus, offering the opportunity for unique learning experiences in MUIH's herbal dispensary and garden.
+This program will be the only MS Herbal Product Design and Manufacture degree offered in the U.S. This 37-credit program will be offered primarily online with two intensive oncampus experiences of four to five days each.
+Students will have the option to take some courses online or on-campus, offering the opportunity for unique learning experiences in MUIH's herbal dispensary and garden.
 The program can be completed in six trimesters (two years).